St John the Divine in Otakeho was first used on Easter Sunday 1893 and was consecrated the following year on 14 March 1894.

 Just as they are”

 The final service was conducted at Christmas 2016.
 It was bought by Mark & Trish Stevenson in 2018, who were granted permission to move the church 12kms to their farm.
-It was moved in May 2021 and their plan is to restore the church and create a museum/display area in honour of Mark's father, Ian Stevenson.
+It was moved in May 2021 and has since been restored and includes a small museum/display area.

 Further reading: "Otakeho District and School - Souvenir Booklet 1884-1964" (TRCT372.9 OTA).